KvanSteijn/unifi-usg-kpn/README.md

 The USG status changes to `provisioning` and after a few minutes the status should return back to `connected`.
 In case the USG remains in the status `provisioning` please consult the section "Troubleshooting" below.

-3. When you hacve `conncted` status you can disconnect the USG LAN1 port (eth1) with the Managed Switch.
-3. Connect the USG LAN2/WAN2 port (eth3) to the Managed Switch

 ### 8. Celebrate!.
 Wait for it.... you're done.
 The Internet and IPTV should be working.
 Test you're IPTV by rebooting the decoders and see if they come back online.
 If not... read below.